-Extra relay teams will not be permitted at OWG, WCH, Y/JWCH or WC competitions.
+Extra relay teams will not be permitted at OWG, WCH, Y/JWCH WC, IBU Cup and OECH competitions.
 At other events, extra relay teams will be permitted; however, they must start in rows behind the official teams and will not be awarded official prizes.
 Extra teams may consist of members from more than one NF.